gogenhub/emergence/README.md

 ## Assigner

-After parsing a program into a parse three, the compiler creates and abstract logic circut.
-E.g:
+After parsing a program into a parse tree, the compiler creates an abstract logic circuit.
+E.g.

 ```rust
 gene main (TetR, LacI) -> RFP {